Fintan/grunt-haxe/README.md

 Haxe is an open-source, multi-platform programming language with many advanced features.
 Visit the [Haxe website] [haxe_www] to learn more.
 A list of advanced features can be found [here][haxe_features].

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-haxe`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-haxe --save-dev`

+(Note: install v0.1.7 of this plugin if you are still using Grunt v0.3)

 Then add this line to your project's `grunt.js` gruntfile: